isambard-sc/waldur-mastermind/docs/admin/notifications.md

     View proposal: {{ proposal_url }}

-    This is an automated message from {{ site_name }}.
+    This is an automated message from the {{ site_name }}.
 Please do not reply to this email.

 ```